Four Seasons London at Tower Bridge Review: A Luxury Stay in One of London’s Most Historic Buildings

-Once the headquarters of the Port of London Authority, Four Seasons London at Tower Bridge is one of London’s most desirable addresses, steps away from the River Thames with breathtaking views of Tower Bridge and the Tower of London.
-Nestled in the heart of the city, this historic Grade II listed building was originally designed by renowned architect Sir Edwin Cooper, built in the Beaux-Arts style which was fashionable for civic buildings in the Edwardian era.
+Once the headquarters of the Port of London Authority, Four Seasons Hotel London at Tower Bridge is one of the capital’s most storied addresses — set just moments from the River Thames with sweeping views of Tower Bridge and the Tower of London.

 The Room